jtirila/CarND-Kidnapped-Vehicle-Project/README.md

    my own version of a function that computes the Euclidean distance between two vectors
 * `particle_filter.h`:
-  - Some slight changes to the proposed signature of the functions x Using `const` on some occasions where nothing is modified x Using the appropriate data type for map landmark data points
+  - Some slight changes to the proposed signature of the functions
+    * Using `const` on some occasions where nothing is modified
+    * Using the appropriate data type for map landmark data points
   - Add the declaration of one more helper function responsible for extracting the weights out of the particles vector
   - change from tab indentation to space indentation